addyng/cse15l-lab-reports/labreportweek1.md

 `pwd` returns the current working directory

-`ls` lists out the folders and files within the desired directory.
+`ls` lists out the folders and files within the desired directory
 > In this case, **perl5** is a folder within the directory.

 `cat` prints whatever is in the file